jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bb-views/readme.md

 ### Exercise: Create a `renderOne` method.

+Steps
-1. Instantiate a function that takes a model as an argument.
+* Instantiate a function that takes a model as an argument.
-2. Create a view for the passed-in model.
+* Create a view for the passed-in model.
-3. Append that model view to the collection view.
+* Append that model view to the collection view.

 ```js
 App.Views.GrumblesList = Backbone.View.extend({